adamsalter/sitemap_generator/README.md

 The following options are supported:

+* `create_index` - Supported values: `true`, `false`, `:auto`.
+Default: `true`.
+Whether to create a sitemap index file.
+If `true` an index file is always created regardless of how many sitemap files are generated.
+If `false` an index file is never created.
+If `:auto` an index file is created only when you have more than one sitemap file (i.e. you have added more than 50,000 - `SitemapGenerator::MAX_SITEMAP_LINKS` - links).

 * `default_host` - String.
 Required.  **Host including protocol** to use when building a link to add to your sitemap.
 For example `http://example.com`.
 Calling `add '/home'` would then generate the URL `http://example.com/home` and add that to the sitemap.
 You can pass a `:host` option in your call to `add` to override this value on a per-link basis.
 For example calling `add '/home', :host => 'https://example.com'` would generate the URL `https://example.com/home`, for that link only.

 * `filename` - Symbol.
 The **base name for the files** that will be generated.
 The default value is `:sitemap`.
 This yields sitemaps with names like `sitemap1.xml.gz`, `sitemap2.xml.gz`, `sitemap3.xml.gz` etc, and a sitemap index named `sitemap_index.xml.gz`.
 If we now set the value to `:geo` the sitemaps would be named `geo1.xml.gz`, `geo2.xml.gz`, `geo3.xml.gz` etc, and the sitemap index would be named `geo_index.xml.gz`.